Bloopers©, Goofs, Mistakes

 While running from the ghost, Shaggy bursts through the bedroom door, flattening Scooby between the door and the wall, then slams the door to keep the ghost out.
 We then see Scoob, still splatted against the wall, but the door is open again.

 The gang finally finds Capt.
 Moody tied up in the old mine.
-Although they were standing only a few feet away from him for some time talking, the captain never once called out for help.
+Although they are standing only a few feet away from him for some time talking, the captain never once calls out for help.

 A Good Medium Is Rare (Phyllis Diller)

-Shaggy and Scooby slide down a laundry chute and land in a basket.
+Freddy, Daphne, and Velma each hide in a laundry basket.
+Soon Shaggy and Scooby slide down a laundry chute and land together in another basket.
 A moment later, we see Shaggy and Daphne in the same basket while Scooby has one all to himself.
+And the rest of the gang are out of order in their baskets.

 Sandy Duncan's Jekyll and Hydes

-Although Scooby is in the back of the Mystery Machine, he is somehow in front of the seat at the same time.
+While Scooby's in the back of the Mystery Machine, he's somehow in front of the seat at the same time.

 One of the flower decals is missing from the Mystery Machine.